akoutmos/doctor/README.md

     --raise      If any of your modules fails Doctor validation, then raise an error and return a non-zero exit status.

+    --failed     If set only the failed modules will be reported.
+Works with --full and --short options.

     --umbrella   By default, in an umbrella project, each app will be evaluated independently against the specified thresholds
                  in your .doctor.exs file.
 This flag changes that behavior